coyle/omcs/README.md

 To illustrate the usage of this code, we'll visualize the so-called spiral system.
 You should first acquire the data by downloading [spiral.txt](http://bit.ly/2jZJa3X).
 Then run

-> Note: You may need to rename the file: mv 2jZJa3X spiral.txt
+> Note: You may need to rename the file from jZJa3X to spiral.txt

 <pre><code>
 	python nbody_convert.py spiral.txt > spiral.us